Drashko73/drashko73.github.io/README.md

 ## Deployment

-This site is automatically deployed to GitHub Pages when a git tag with the prefix `deploy-` is pushed to the repository.
+This site is automatically deployed to GitHub Pages when a git tag in format `v*.*.*` is pushed to the repository.

 To deploy a new version: